jbt/tiny-hashes/README.md

 To begin with, because I needed a smallish MD5 that wasn't poorly written (lots of the others out there leaked globals), but nowadays it's pretty much just because I can.

+## And How?

+Well, I started out with a mashup of the pseudocode on the respective wikipedia pages for the functions along with helper functions I found somewhere on the internet for converting strings to byte arrays etc, then bashed them every which-way I could with functionally-equivalent rearrangements to make the size smaller however I could think.
+Just don't try to get me to explain what any of it does any more.